 ‘Salwaar Kameez is the most versatile Indian attire’, is not an understatement.
 It is a traditional wear in South Asian countries such as India, Pakistan and Bangladesh.
-The outfit constitutes of top called Kameez or kurta and drawstring baggy pants called salwar.
-A matching stole or scarf called dupatta now a days have become optional.
-There are different styles & designed available in salwar kameez that makes anyone look beautiful, gorgeous and very attractive.
+The outfit constitutes of top called Kameez or kurta and draw-string baggy pants called salwar.
+A matching stole or scarf called dupatta have now become optional.
+There are several styles and designs available in this outfit that can make anyone look beautiful, gorgeous and very attractive.

 Kameez varies in size from thigh to knee length.
 It is principal piece of ensemble with fragile styles and stone functions.
 A salwar usually gathers at the hip either with a drawstring or elastic.
-Kameez need not be wore with traditional churidars or salwaars.
-Traditional bottoms can instead give way to modern palazzos of varied lengths, cigarette pants, capris or even ankle length skirts.
+Kameez need not be wore with traditional churidar or salwaar.
+Traditional bottoms can instead give way to modern palazzo of varied lengths, cigarette pants, capri or even ankle length skirts.
 Hence, the simple salwaar kameez can be mix and match with various bottoms to create custom trend-setting ensembles.

 Salwar kameez Trivia